Cheddi Jagan: Death

 Jagan suffered a heart attack on 15 February 1997 and was taken to Georgetown Hospital before being flown by U.S. military aircraft then by U.S. Air Force helicopter from Andrews Air Force Base to Walter Reed Army Hospital in Washington, D.C., later that day.
 He underwent heart surgery there and died in Washington on 6 March 1997, 16 days before his 79th birthday.
 Prime Minister Sam Hinds succeeded him as president and declared six days of mourning, describing Jagan as the "greatest son and patriot that has ever walked this land".
-His funeral was postponed by a day to allow mourners time to visit who were caught in massive traffic jams, caused by the immense amount of people traveling to Port Mourant for his funeral.
+His funeral was postponed by a day to allow mourners time to visit who were caught in massive traffic jams, caused by the immense number of people traveling to Port Mourant for his funeral.
+More than 200,000 mourners attended.
+He had a state funeral in Georgetown and his cremation was at the Babu John (Jan) Crematorium in his hometown of Port Mourant.
 His final rites were done per Hindu customs and he was cremated on 12 March 1997.
+The site of his cremation became a samadhi (memorial) to him and later his wife, known as the Jagans' Memorial Monument.

 Legacy

 The People's Progressive Party, which Jagan founded with Janet Jagan and Forbes Burnham, remains one of the two dominant political parties in Guyana, along with the PNC.
 Support for both groups continue to follow the racial divide between Afro-Guyanese and Indo-Guyanese.
 There are claims that Jagan may bear partial responsibility for the racial divide present in Guyanese politics.
 Walter Rodney said that "...more than one political party has been responsible for the crisis of race relations on this country.
 I think our leadership has failed us on that score."
 Rodney also pointed to external intervention as a catalyst for poor race relations.